 - Ask for judgement by calling ”Judge”.

 - Decide upon the score after considering the recommendation by the judge.
+Make a very short explanation of the decision to the fencers.
 Call the points to the secretariat.

 - Break fight when time is up or after the exchange after the Timer has called ”Last exchange”.
 If the fencers are passive in the last exchange the referee can stop the match.